 Of course, if the hit-and-run driver is later identified and located, that individual could face both criminal and civil repercussions.
 The reality of the situation is that drivers who flee the scene of an accident aren’t always located.
 If this is the case, then it's understandable that accident victims may not know where to turn.

-Medical bills, lost wages, property damage and pain will all add up regardless of whether or not an at-fault driver decides to remain at the scene of a Connecticut car crash.
+Medical bills, lost wages, property damage and pain will all add up regardless of whether or not an at-fault driver decides to remain at the scene of a Waterbury car crash.
 As such, victims may need to pursue options to recover damages.
 Interestingly enough, an accident victim's auto insurance policy could provide the necessary support.